MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 Defender for Identity protects your on-premises Active Directory Domain Services (AD DS) user accounts and user accounts synchronized to your Microsoft Entra ID tenant.
 To protect an environment made up of only Microsoft Entra user accounts, see [Microsoft Entra ID Protection](/azure/active-directory/identity-protection/overview-identity-protection).

-## Understand the architecture

-The following diagram illustrates the baseline architecture for Defender for Identity.
+The following diagram illustrates the architecture for Defender for Identity.

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-identity-architecture.svg" alt-text="A diagram that shows the architecture for Microsoft Defender for Identity." lightbox="./media/eval-defender-xdr/m365-defender-identity-architecture.svg":::